hannesrohde/daten-schaufeln-mit-kafka-connect/demo/02-kafka-connect-filestream-source/readme.md

     kaf consume logfiles

-## Create logfile

-Run a shell in the kakfa connect pod and create the file `messages.log`:

-    kubectl exec -it my-connect-cluster-connect-84bc6bfcf5-c8lv5 /bin/bash
-    $ echo "Hello world!" >> /tmp/messages.log

 ## Deploy source connector

 Deploy the source connector:

     kubectl apply -f 02-kafka-connector.yaml

-Shortly after deployment, the connector starts exporting data.
+Shortly after deployment, kafka connect logs warnings complaining that the log file is not there:

-This can be observed with `kaf` (see above).
+    kubectl logs -f my-connect-cluster-connect-55846645d9-6znnq

-## Append data to logfile
+## Create logfile

-Run a shell in the kakfa connect pod and add more lines to the file `messages.log`:
+Run a shell in the kakfa connect pod and create the file `messages.log`:

     kubectl exec -it my-connect-cluster-connect-84bc6bfcf5-c8lv5 /bin/bash
+    $ echo 'Hello world!' >> /tmp/messages.log

+Append more data to logfile:

-    $ echo "Hello again, world!" >> /tmp/messages.log
+    $ echo 'Hello again, world!' >> /tmp/messages.log
-    $ echo "This is tech friday 2020" >> /tmp/messages.log
+    $ echo 'This is tech friday 2020' >> /tmp/messages.log

-The new data can be observed with `kaf` (see above).
+Each new line can be observed with `kaf` (see above).

-## Cleanup

-Delete all resources we created for scenario 2:

-    kubectl delete all,kafkatopic,kafkaconnector -l scenario=2